 For the modern-day man looking to invest in a tailored suit, a single-breasted style is perfect for you.
-A more versatile option, this style is common, functional and appropriate for a variety of occasions.
+A more versatile option, this design is common, functional and appropriate for a variety of occasions.
 A single-breasted style refers to a jacket, coat or blazer that has one row of buttons and a narrow overlap of fabric.
 Additionally, they usually have a notch lapel.
 The ultimate in understated elegance, the single-breasted suit is great for elongating the torso, creating a taller and slimmer appearance.

 Double Breasted Suit